 • Can they provide a breakdown based on different down payment amounts?
 It can be useful for buyers to see a wide range of cost comparisons when shopping for a loan.
 Can the lender provide multiple scenarios with different down payment amounts, interest rates, and fees so the buyer can have a knowledgeable conversation about their budget and what’s possible?

 • What’s the loan processing time?
-Asking about the anticipated turnaround time for processing the loan (usually around 43 days) can help determine whether the lender will be able to execute the purchase and sale agreement in time for closing.
+Asking about the anticipated turnaround time for processing the loan (usually around six weeks) can help determine whether the lender will be able to execute the purchase and sale agreement in time for closing.

 Understanding Risks, Benefits of Loan Options

-Depending on the loan type, APR rate, whether the interest rate is adjustable or fixed, the down payment option, and potential prepayment penalties or balloon payments, mortgages have many different benefits and risks associated with their purchase.
+Depending on the loan type, Annual Percentage Rate (APR), whether the interest rate is adjustable or fixed, the down payment amount, and potential prepayment penalties or balloon payments, mortgages have many different benefits and risks associated with their purchase.

-Working with a lender to calculate how much monthly payments are estimated at currently, five years from now, 10 years from now, etc., can help mitigate potential risks and outline the benefits of certain terms and conditions.
+Working with a lender to calculate how much monthly payments are estimated at the start of the loan, five years in, 10 years in, etc., can help make clear the risks and benefits of certain terms and conditions.

 A mortgage worksheet is one way to help illuminate the potential upsides and downsides of a particular mortgage loan alongside the lender.